-Tangible fixed assets include thirteen properties at the balance sheet date.
-All thirteen properties are held under 125-year leases from either Nottingham City Council or Derby City Council.
+Tangible fixed assets include eleven properties at the balance sheet date.
+All eleven properties are held under 125-year leases from either Nottingham City Council or Derby City Council.
 The fair value of the asset is included within leasehold property, with a corresponding amount shown as 'income from donations' (in the year of conversion to academy status) in the restricted fixed asset fund.

 Two academies operate from land and buildings which are owned by the Diocese of Southwell and Nottingham (the "Diocese").
 The academies occupy the properties under the terms of a Church Supplemental Agreement with the freehold owners.
-In considering the accounting treatment for these properties the trustees have referred to the provisions of the Academies Accounts Direction.
-Guidance states that, where a Supplemental Agreement is in place, the trust does not have full rights or control such that any asset should be recognised in the Balance Sheet.
-As a result of this guidance, the value of the land and buildings for these two academies is not recognised in the Balance Sheet.
+In considering the accounting treatment for these properties the trustees have referred to the provisions of the Academies Accounts Direction 2016 to 2017 (AAD).
+Until this year the trust has recognised the land and buildings on its Balance Sheet, at valuation, but guidance in the AAD has now clarified that where a Supplemental Agreement is in place then the trust does not have full rights or control such that any asset should be recognised in the Balance Sheet.
+As a result of this change in guidance, the value of the land and buildings has not been recognised by the trust and consequently the net book value of the land and buildings has been removed from tangible fixed assets and the fixed asset restricted fund.